pippinbarr/cart253/topics/making/writing-pseudocode.md

 # Writing pseudocode {

-We've made a pretty solid plan, but we can go further by writing out our plan as a "sort of" code.
+We've made a pretty solid plan, but we can go further by writing out our plan as a "sort of" program.
 Here we try to express all the ideas in the plan using the ideas we know from programming, without worrying too much about the exact syntax stuff.
 Pseudocode.

 ## In this module